-3. Will the definitions included in this data standard (including development assistance and programming countries) be used in the calculation of the 1% levy as set out in General Assembly resolution 72/279 on repositioning the United Nations development system?
+3. Are the definitions included in this data standard (including development assistance and programming countries) used in the calculation of the 1% levy as set out in General Assembly resolution 72/279 on repositioning the United Nations development system?

 The GA resolution 72/279 refers to "A one per cent coordination levy on tightly earmarked third-party non-core contributions to United Nations development-related activities, to be paid at source" and "The levy would not be charged on local government cost-sharing and cooperation among programme countries."
-The Transition Team working on the implementation of the 1% levy has been requested by the relevant task team under the UNSDG Strategic Financing Results Group to build on the definitions developed by the ad-hoc team in carrying out its work.
-Different elements that are covered in the data standards could be deemed useful when determining the applicability of the levy, including: the definitions for voluntary non-core (earmarked) contributions (linked to tightly earmarked non-core contributions), the definition of development assistance (and the demarcation with the other three functions), and the source of the contributions (programming versus non-programming countries).
+The UNSDG Team that originally developed and later updated the Coordination Levy Operational Guidance has drawn heavily on the definitions included in this data standard.
+Thus, the 2021 version of the Operational Guidance incorporates the above-mentioned definitions of the four UN functions and of UN programme countries.
+Also, the 2021 list of the OECD-DAC CRS purpose codes is annexed to the Operational Guidance.
+The Operational Guidance also includes the definitions of the UN Grant Financing Instruments (see standard IV).